Перейти до вмісту

 SaturationHow “full” the system isCPU < 80%

-These four signals capture most user-visible problems:
+These four signals capture the vast majority of user-visible problems:

 CategoryMeasuresGood For